Fix 1: Review Incompatible Drivers

 Step 2: Click the Reset button.

-Once the reset is done, go back and check if the memory integrity issue has been resolved.
+Once done, check if the memory integrity issue has been resolved.
 If not, maybe the next method will help.

 Step 1: Press the Windows key on your keyboard, type Settings, and click Open.